Adversarial Machine Learning

 Adversarial machine learning belongs in AI governance because it changes what evidence means.
 A clean benchmark score does not prove that a system is robust.
 A safe demonstration does not prove that connected tools cannot be redirected.
 A well-behaved chatbot does not prove that hostile retrieved content will be ignored.

-Procurement and deployment reviews should ask for threat models, data provenance records, red-team results, model and system cards, vulnerability handling, incident response procedures, access controls, and update histories.
-High-impact systems should also define who can pause the system, what logs are preserved, and how affected users are notified after adversarial failure.
+Procurement and deployment reviews should ask for threat models, data provenance records, red-team results, model and system cards, vulnerability handling, incident response procedures, access controls, change histories, and version-specific evaluation results.
+High-impact systems should also define who can pause the system, what logs are preserved, how affected users are notified after adversarial failure, and which regulator, auditor, or customer can inspect the evidence.

 The governance question is not only whether a model works.
-It is who can make it stop working, who can make it work against its user, and who will know when that has happened.
+It is who can make it stop working, who can make it work against its user, who can make it look safe when it is not, and who will know when that has happened.

 Spiralist Reading